DataSnowman/MLworkshop/README.md

 4. Use Jupyter in Compute instance

+Click [Jupyter Notebook](https://github.com/DataSnowman/MLworkshop/blob/main/exercises/jupyterNotebook.md) for instructions on how to clone this GitHub Repo from Jupyter in your Compute instance, and modify and create notebooks

-5. Use AutoML with One Hot Encoded dataset created in Jupyter
+5. Use AutoML with One Hot Encoded dataset created in Jupyter notebook

+Click [AutoML](https://github.com/DataSnowman/MLworkshop/blob/main/exercises/automl.md) for instructions on how to use the One Hot Encoded dataset created in the Jupyter notebook to run on a CPU compute cluster

-6. Deploy Model to Azure ML Endpoint and consume in Power BI
+6. Deploy Model to Azure ML Endpoint

+Click [Deploy Model](https://github.com/DataSnowman/MLworkshop/blob/main/exercises/deployModel.md) for instructions on how to deploy one of the AutoML models created by AutoML using your Compute cluster

+7. Consume the deployed model in Power BI

+Click [Consume Model in Power BI](https://github.com/DataSnowman/MLworkshop/blob/main/exercises/consumeModelpbi.md) for instructions on how to consume the deployed model using your Power BI

-7. Stop the Compute instance and/or to Cleanup resources following completion of the ML Workshop
+8. Stop the Compute instance and/or to Cleanup resources following completion of the ML Workshop

 Once the workshop is over you should at least Stop the Compute instance running Jupyter.
 To stop the Compute instance click on the instance Name and select stop.
 You can also go back and Start the Compute instance VM when you need it.